bkacjios/lua-mumble/README.md

 -- Open an audio file as an audio stream
--- If audiostream = nil, it will pass along an error string as to why it couldn't open the file -- Allowed resample quality values: ["best", "medium", "fastest", "zero", "linear"] mumble.audiostream audiostream, [ String error ] = mumble.client:openAudio(String audio file path, Number volume = 1.0, String resampleQuality = "medium")
+-- If audiostream = nil, it will pass along an error string as to why it couldn't open the file -- Allowed resample quality values: ["best", "medium", "fastest", "zero", "linear"] mumble.audiostream audiostream, [ String error ] = mumble.client:openAudio(String audio file path, String resampleQuality = "medium")

 -- Creates a buffer that you can write raw, 32bit float, PCM data that will be output by the client as soon as it can.
 -- Creating multiple buffers will result in each buffer being mixed together during transmission, for simultaneous audio streaming.